Tahiti Travel Guide

 Maupiti There are places on Tahiti’s islands where you can indulge in renowned five-star resorts, and then there are places where you can surrender to life’s ebb and flow.
 On this island, live like a local.
 If you’re looking for sand, sea, sun, time, or tide, the Maupitians will embrace and welcome you like a family member.

-Tupai What if the world’s most romantic atoll was also heart-shaped and only a few miles from Bora Bora?
-Welcome to Pere’s Island, goddess of fire and passion, a pristine and secluded location where visiting is a true privilege.
-Tupai, a small island 16 kilometers north of Bora-Bora, is shaped like a heart from the air.
+What if the world’s most romantic atoll was also heart-shaped and only a few miles from Bora Bora?
+Tupai, a small island 9.9 miles (16 kilometers) north of Bora-Bora, is shaped like a heart from the air.
 It has a double lagoon and a motu surrounded by coconut palms.
 Many birds call the island home, and sea turtles come to lay their eggs on the beach starting in November.

 Manuae is an atoll consisting of four islands.
 The atoll covers a land area of 4 km², with around 20 inhabitants.
-The island should not be confused with the 28 km² island of the same name, which belongs to the Cook Islands archipelago.
+The island should not be confused with an island of the same name, which belongs to the Cook Islands archipelago.

-Maupihaa is an atoll consisting of four islands with a land area of 2.6 km².
+Maupihaa is an atoll consisting of four islands.
 Less than 10 people live on the atoll.

 Motu One is an atoll consisting of six islands.
 The main island is Motu One, which has the same name.
-The land area of the atoll is 2.3 km².
 The atoll is uninhabited

 Why are they known as the Leeward Islands?

-The term “Leeward Islands” is a translation of the archipelago’s Tahitian name: “te mau fenua raro mata’i,” which means “the islands under (placed below) the wind.”
+The term “Leeward Islands” is a translation of the archipelago’s Tahitian name: “te mau fenua raro mata’i,” which means “the islands under the wind.”

 What is the location of the Leeward Islands?